SeldonIO/seldonio.github.com/configuration.md

  * [Airbrake](#airbrake)

 ### Memcached Settings<a name="memcached"></a>
 Seldon uses Memcached for caching data.
-The configuration is set in "**/config/memcached_servers**" and can be a single host:port setting or a comma separated list of host:port pairs. eg.
+The configuration is set in "**/config/memcached**" example:

 {% highlight html %}
-192.168.59.103:11211,192.168.59.104:11211
+{"servers":"192.168.59.103:11211,192.168.59.104:11211","numClients":1}
 {% endhighlight %}

+Seldon uses the [spymemcached](https://github.com/couchbase/spymemcached) library which has a single I/O thread to each server.
+It may be useful in high volume settings to increase the number of spymemcached clients.
+Use the "numClients" feature for this.

 ### Database Pool Settings<a name="dbcp"></a>
 Seldon needs access to a JDBC compliant datastore that holds the client databases as well as a special "api" database that contains the consumer keys and secrets for clients.
 An [Apache DBCP2](http://commons.apache.org/proper/commons-dbcp/) database pool is configured for each datastore.
 The configuration is set in `/config/dbcp', an example is show below: